Amicus Therapeutics (FOLD)

 AI Analysis | Feedback

-Bradley L. Campbell President and Chief Executive Officer
+Bradley L. Campbell, President and Chief Executive Officer

-Simon Harford Chief Financial Officer
+Simon Harford, Chief Financial Officer

-Jeffrey P. Castelli Chief Development Officer
+Jeffrey P. Castelli, PhD, Chief Development Officer

 AI Analysis | Feedback